 Netiquette and Social Media

 So how do we engage in social media and stay safe?
 While I’m sure the mistakes made in the examples above will not be made by any midwife, there are other pitfalls that need to be considered.
 We need an appreciation and understanding of the set of social conventions regarding online communication to ensure our communication will not offend others or land us in hot water.
 An important consideration is that there are no body language cues available for people to read what we mean in online communication.

-- Capital letters for whole words indicate shouting and is considered rude
+- Netizens considered capital letters for whole words to indicate shouting as rude

 - Keep emails short and put the important part of the message in the top sentence

 - Make sure the email subject line is appropriate to the email topic

 - Don’t expect or demand immediate responses when you sent emails or texts.
 Also, don’t send another one immediately if there isn’t a quick reply